oracle-livelabs/database-maa/data-guard/active-data-guard-23c/prepare-host/prepare-host.md

     ````
     Replace `cloudshellkey` with the name of your private key file, and `IP_ADDRESS` with the real public IP address.

-9. You should be connected to the primary database host.
-Install some packages that we will use later:
+  You should be connected to the primary database host.

+## Task 2: Prepare the primary database host

+1. Install some packages that we will use later:

     ````
     <copy>sudo dnf install -y java-17-openjdk git</copy>